Investigation underway after body found along Julia Tuttle Causeway - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 MIAMI (WSVN) - Authorities are investigating after a body was found along the Julia Tuttle Causeway.

-City of Miami police and Florida Highway Patrol responded to reports of an unresponsive person on I-195 eastbound, just east of Biscayne Boulevard at around 10 a.m., Thursday.
+City of Miami Police and Florida Highway Patrol responded to reports of an unresponsive person on Interstate 195 eastbound, just east of Biscayne Boulevard at around 10 a.m., Thursday.

 Aerial footage from 7Skyforce showed the covered body in the grassy area adjacent to the eastbound lanes of the causeway.